 At carte blanche we believe there is more than one way to tell a story.
 Our mandate is to provide a venue for narrative of all forms from fiction and nonfiction, to poetry and photo essays.

-carte blanche will be published three times a year as of 2013, in the spring, summer, and fall.
+carte blanche is published three times a year: in the winter, spring/summer, and fall.

 How to submit

 We accept original, previously unpublished submissions through our online submission form ONLY.
-See carte-blanche.submishmash.com/submit for instructions.
-If you have problems using our submission form, please send us an email
+If you have problems using our submission form, please send us an email.

 Simultaneous submissions: We accept simultaneous submissions.
-Please indicate on your cover page if you are sending your piece elsewhere and notify us immediately if it is accepted somewhere else.
+Please indicate in your cover letter if you are sending your piece elsewhere and withdraw your submission via Submittable if it is accepted somewhere else.

 Payment: carte blanche pays a modest honorarium per submission.
 We hope to increase the amount in the future.

 Our theme for Issue 42 is an open theme and we invite writers and artists living with visible or invisible disabilities to submit their work for this issue.

 We would like to celebrate the wide spectrum of work created by individuals who live with disabilities, however they may identify or define disability.

 carte blanche acknowledges the intersectionality of individuals’ lived experiences and aims to provide a welcoming and safe space for racialized and marginalized voices in Quebec, Canada, and beyond.